sunpy/sunpy/docs/dev_guide/contents/code_standards.rst

   Additionally, examples or tutorials in the package documentation are strongly recommended.

 * Write usage examples in the docstrings of all classes and functions whenever possible.
-  These examples should be short and simple to reproduce–users should be able to copy them verbatim and run them.
+  These examples should be short and simple to reproduce-users should be able to copy them verbatim and run them.
   These examples should, whenever possible, be in the :ref:`doctests` format and will be executed as part of the test suite.

 * Unit tests should be provided for as many public methods and functions as possible, and should adhere to the standards set in the :ref:`testing` document.